Road map for the tuning of hadronic interaction models with accelerator-based and astroparticle data: Input from experiments

 \section{Input from experiments}

-Traditionally, event generators are tuned using input from accelerator-based experiments (classic tuning).
-Classic tuning uses measurements such as production cross sections, hadron multiplicity spectra, energy flow, and rapidity gap distributions.
-Global tuning adds a variety of air shower observables, such as the mean and fluctuations of the depth of the shower maximum, the mean and fluctuations of the produced number of muons, and other observables related to these.
-The mean number of muons is sensitive to small changes in secondary hadron yields, which are amplified by the hadronic cascade \cite{Ulrich:2010rg,Albrecht:2021cxw}, while the other air shower observables are dominated by the first interaction.
-Further input can be obtained from the atmospheric muon flux at PeV energies.
-The conventional component of this flux (\ie\!, the component arising from light-flavor production, hadronization, and decay) is sensitive to hadron production over a wide range of energies.
-In contrast, the prompt component (\ie\!, the component arising from heavy-flavor production) is sensitive to charm production.
+Traditionally, event generators are only tuned to input from accelerator-based experiments (classic tuning), and only a few exceptional studies already explored more global tuning~\cite{Baur:2015gzu}.
+Classic tuning uses measurements of, e.g., production cross sections, hadron multiplicity spectra, energy flow, and rapidity gaps.
+For a global tuning a variety of air shower observables are available: the mean and fluctuations of the depth of the shower maximum, the mean and fluctuations of the produced number of muons, and other observables related to these.
+The mean number of muons is sensitive to small changes in secondary hadron yields, which become exponentiated by the hadronic cascade \cite{Ulrich:2010rg,Albrecht:2021cxw}, while the other air shower observables are dominated by the first interaction.
+Further input can be derived from the atmospheric muon flux at PeV energies, whose conventional component (i.e.\ the component arising from light-flavour production, hadronization, and decay) is sensitive to hadron production over a wide range of energies, while the prompt component (i.e.\ that arising from heavy-flavour production) is sensitive to charm production.
+Tuning to air shower observables also requires a model of the cosmic ray flux and its composition, which has its own uncertainties.
+These uncertainties in turn largely derive from uncertainties in the event generators, so a truly global tune should also adjust the cosmic ray flux model.

-Inputs from air shower and accelerator experiments complement each other, and both have their respective limitations.
-The highest CM energy achieved at an accelerator on Earth so far amounts to 13.6~TeV.
-In air showers, the CM energy of the first collision can be significantly higher, reaching several hundred TeV.
-In many cases, air shower measurements are precise enough to place constraints on quantities that accelerator measurements only loosely constrain.
-For example, fluctuations in the number of muons in air showers constrain the inelasticity, \ie the fraction of energy taken by the secondary particles, which is challenging to measure at the LHC.
+Inputs from air showers and accelerators complement each other, and both have their respective limitations.
+The highest CM energy at an accelerator on Earth achieved so far amounts to 13.6 TeV.
+In air showers, the CM energy of the first collision can be significantly higher, up to several hundred TeV.
+In many cases, the precision of air shower measurements is significant and puts constraints on quantities only loosely constrained by accelerator measurements.
+For example, the fluctuations in the muon number in air showers constrain the elasticity, the fraction of energy taken by secondary particles, which is difficult to measure at the LHC.